-My name is Hallae — pronounced [huh-lay] — and I’ve been with CBC Kids as a digital producer for almost five years.
+My name is Hallae — pronounced [huh-lay] — and I’m proud to be a digital producer with CBC Kids.
 My entry into the CBC was as an intern for then-Q when I was completing my master’s in journalism at UBC.
 After graduating, I bounced around Radio One shows, always working digitally, and mainly with q and The Current.

 I used to come home from work, plop down on the couch, and channel surf the six stations I could access from my digital antenna.
 One was the after-school TVO Kids block.
 It was inspiring and funny and surprising — and it made me think it was something I would love to explore, especially since the shows of my youth were ones I referenced frequently and had always held a special place in my heart.
 Luck so had it that CBC Kids was looking for temporary help at the time, and one day I opened my email to a request that I come in for an interview.
 That short-term contract has turned into years working on and strengthening the CBC Kids brand, with a side dose of directing puppet friends every so often.